Expected perimeter and area of the convex hull of planar Brownian motion stopped upon exiting the unit disk: Star hull and topological hull

 Similarly to \eqref{eq:exp_per_via_exp_M}, applying Tonelli's theorem along with rotational invariance results in

 In order to compute the right-hand side of \eqref{eq:star_area}, we derive the distribution of $r(0)$ using the same method that was used for $M$.
-Towards this end, for $a\in [0,1)$, let $\mathcal{S}_a$ denote the \emph{slit disk} formed by removing the line segment $[a,1)$ from $\bbD$.
+Towards this end, for $a\in [0,1)$, let $\cS_a$ denote the \emph{slit disk} formed by removing the line segment $[a,1)$ from $\bbD$.
 More precisely,

-The key observation is that $r(0)\geq a$ if and only if $\boldsymbol{W}$ hits the line segment $[a,1]$ by the time it exits $\bbD$.
-In terms of harmonic measure in the domain $\mathcal{S}_a$ seen from $0$, we have
+The key observation is that $r(0)\geq a$ if and only if $\bfW$ hits the line segment $[a,1]$ by the time it exits $\bbD$.
+In terms of harmonic measure in the domain $\cS_a$ seen from $0$, we have

-Instead of mapping $\mathcal{S}_a$ onto $\bbH$, which would require several steps, we use a M\"{o}bius transformation (a conformal automorphism of $\bbD$) to map $\mathcal{S}_a$ onto $\mathcal{S}_0$.
-This target domain is a convenient choice since harmonic measure in $\mathcal{S}_0$ has been studied before in the context of Milloux's problem and Beurling's projection estimate; see \cite[Section 3.2]{Ahlfors2} and \cite[Theorem 3.76]{Lawler}.
+We use another M\"{o}bius transformation to map $\cS_a$ onto $\cS_0$.
+This target domain is a convenient choice since harmonic measure in $\cS_0$ has been studied before in the context of Milloux's problem and Beurling's projection estimate; see \cite[Section 3.2]{Ahlfors2} and \cite[Theorem 3.76]{Lawler}.
 Specifically, for $a\in[0,1)$, consider the M\"{o}bius transformation given by

 This function maps $\bbD$ conformally onto itself; see \cite[Section 2.1]{Lawler}.
 Moreover, $\mathfrak{m}_a$ is also a linear fractional transformation, so it maps all of $\bbC$ conformally onto itself.
 It follows that $\mathfrak{m}_a$ is a continuous bijection of $\overline{\bbD}$ onto itself.
-In particular, it maps the segment $[a,1]$ onto the segment $[0,1]$, so that $\mathfrak{m}_a(\mathcal{S}_a)=\mathcal{S}_0$ with $\mathfrak{m}_a(0)=-a$.
+In particular, it maps the segment $[a,1]$ onto the segment $[0,1]$, so that $\mathfrak{m}_a(\cS_a)=\cS_0$ with $\mathfrak{m}_a(0)=-a$.
 We can now use conformal invariance of harmonic measure along with reflection symmetry to rewrite \eqref{eq:radial_harmonic} as

-where the last equality can be found on page 42 of \cite{Ahlfors2}.
+where the last equality is an easy consequence of conformal invariance, see e.g.\ \cite[page 42]{Ahlfors2}.

 It remains to use \eqref{eq:radial_distribution} to compute the expected value of $r(0)^2$.
 First note the identity

 which is straightforward to deduce using the change of variables $a\mapsto t^2$ followed by integration by parts.
 We can now use this identity along with \eqref{eq:star_area} and \eqref{eq:radial_distribution} to write